SigmoidNetmaker/machine-learning-neurodegeneration/README.md

 LSTMga.m -- uses genetic algorithm to find optimal LSTM feature sets and ML parameters
 LSTMgaJob.m -- runs the genetic algorithm in batch mode

+(3) Train the Best Suited ANN on Either the NACC or the RACD Dataset

+(7) Extra Possibly Useful mfiles

+LSTMtrain.m -- trains LSTM ANNs will all LSTM features present
+LSTMtest.m -- tests LSTM ANNs will all LSTM features present